Tuition and Financial Aid

 Impact of Failed Course on Financial Aid Eligibility

 If a student receives a failing grade in a course, the School of Theology will not provide additional financial aid to replace financial aid that was used for the failed course.
 Students can never receive more financial aid than they were awarded upon admission to the School of Theology.
 The impact of this policy is felt at the end of student’s program.
-For example, if a student is progressing through their program at the expected rate and fails a course in the first semester, in all likelihood, they will not have enough financial aid eligibility remaining to cover their last course.
+For example, if a student is progressing through their program at the expected rate and fails a course in the first term, in all likelihood, they will not have enough financial aid eligibility remaining to cover their last course.

 Financial Aid Warning

 If a student fails to maintain satisfactory academic progress according to the appropriate student review committee for their degree program and are placed on Academic Probation, they will receive a financial aid warning which applies to their School of Theology financial aid and, if the student has it, their federal financial aid.
-For example, if a student fails to make satisfactory academic progress in the Fall semester, they may be placed under a financial aid warning in the Spring semester.
-The warning period lasts for one semester during which the student will continue to receive School of Theology and federal financial aid funds.
+For example, if a student fails to make satisfactory academic progress in the Fall term, they may be placed under a financial aid warning in the Spring term.
+The warning period lasts for one term during which the student will continue to receive School of Theology and federal financial aid funds.

-If a Dean’s Fellow does not meet the required 3.3 cumulative GPA, they will receive a financial aid warning, which applies to their School of Theology financial aid. ** The warning period lasts for one semester during which the student will continue to receive their Dean’s Fellowship.
+If a Dean’s Fellow does not meet the required 3.3 cumulative GPA, they will receive a financial aid warning, which applies to their School of Theology financial aid. ** The warning period lasts for one term during which the student will continue to receive their Dean’s Fellowship.

 The academic progress of the student is evaluated at the end of the warning period.